 A native of Massachusetts, he holds a bachelor's degree from West Point and a master's degree in International Business from The Fletcher School.
 After writing in his spare time for many years, he won the St. Martin’s Press "Malice Domestic" Writing Competition in 2005.

-His award-winning debut novel, Murder in Exile, was the first book in a mystery series featuring the background-checker Frank Cole.
-It was followed by Reduced Circumstances, Exile Trust, and Contest of Wills.
+His award-winning debut novel, Murder in Exile, received a glowing review from Marilyn Stasio in The Sunday New York Times.
+It was the first book in a mystery series featuring the background-checker Frank Cole, and was followed by Reduced Circumstances, Exile Trust, and Contest of Wills.

 His mystery novel Death Troupe is the first book in a theater-based mystery series featuring playwright Jack Glynn and the unusual members of the Jerome Barron Players theater troupe.

 In 2013 he turned his hand to horror, writing a Lovecraftian novel set in Providence, Rhode Island named Interlands.
 It features graduate student Angela Morse, who is searching the local woods for a lost stone obelisk once worshiped by a colonial-era cult that perished at its feet.
 In 2015 he released the sequel to Interlands, a book called Denizens.